 The points on a leaderboard may be different from one event to another, check with the Event Organizer on what scoring system they are using.
-Some events will score based on Placement or by Points.
+Some events will score based on Placement, by Points or cumulative.

 An example of a